emmajanedrews/base-template/_posts/2018-03-19-dont-miss-this-myrtle-beach-market-update.md

 The median sale price for single-family homes has increased by 4.1% in 2017. &nbsp;The median sale price for condos over that same period increased by 6.5%.

-In terms of inventory, the supply of single-family homes has decreased by .5% since 2017.
+In terms of inventory, the supply of single-family homes has decreased by .5% in 2017.
 Inventory for condos went down by over 20%.&nbsp;

 {% include pullquote.html %}